 Mobility master planning

-Simulation of the impacts on traffic
+Simulation of the effects on traffic

-Integration into urban landscape
+Integration into the urban landscape

 Routing of the track layout

 Preparation of financing and approval documents

 Supervision of planning approval processes, development plan procedures and public funding.

 Cooperation between clients, authorities, stakeholders and the public

 Traffic structures (stops, stations including equipment, bridges and tunnels)

 Signaling and safety technology, overhead line and power supply